The-Cloud-Resume-Chalenge/challenge-part-3/README.md

 ![Blog image](./images/aws.png)

 Welcome to Part 3 of the Cloud Resume Challenge.
 This repository connects the visitor count feature.
-We will use the previousely created infrastructure to complete this step.
+We will use the previousely created infrastructure.

 ## Architecture
 ![Architecture Image](./images/architecture.png)

 ## Prerequisites
+- An AWS account's identity (user or role) with adequate permissions to interact with S3, Route 53, AWS Certificate Manager, and CloudFront.
+- If you plan to use a custom domain, it must be previously registered as this is not automated in the script.
 - AWS account with permissions to work with DynamoDB, Lambda, and API Gateway.
 - Terraform already set up and ready to go.